skullanbones/mpeg2ts/README.md

 Currently there is a bug in gmock which only make it possible to link statically and not dynamically with gmock hence the reason for the  `Windows-StaticLib-VS2017-x86`.

+### Visual Studio prior 2017
+[TBD] Here will follow a description how to run .bat script to generate VS solution files for older versions of Visual Studio like 2013, 2015 etc...

 ### Solution files Visual Studio 2015
 [DEPRECATED] Currently only WIN32 (x86) is supported with VS2015/VC14 compiler which has a fairly large C++11 support.